DB-Vincent/guest-lecture-2/README.md

 - The container's name should be "nginx"
 - We'll be using the `nginx:latest` container image for our Deployment.
 - Add a `ports` section that sets the container port to `80`.
-- Change the labels so you have a label with the value "app" and the value "demo".
+- Change the labels so you have a label with the key "app" and the value "demo".

 Once you've configured the Deployment, it's time to apply it using the `kubectl apply -f <filename>` command.
 This should start up a Deployment (of which you can check the status using the `kubectl get deployments demo-app` command):